dotlang/language/README.md

 8. You can put multiple statements in a lambda and separate them with comma (Example 10).
 9. In a range operator, you can specify two lambdas.
 In this case, the first lambda will return the next element and the second lambda will return output of the current iteration round.
 The second lambda will not be called if output of the first lambda is same as the end marker.
 10. Writing name of a function without input creates a lambda with inputs same as function inputs.
 This notation can also be used with array and maps.
+11. You can combine multiple expressions on the same line using comma as separator.

 # Generics